acquia/blt/INSTALL.md

         xcodebuild -license
         xcode-select --install

-This will install all remaining dependencies for BLT and DrupalVM.
+Then install the remaining dependencies for BLT and DrupalVM via Homebrew.
 If you'd like to use a LAMP stack other than Drupal VM, see [Local Development](readme/local-development.md).

         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
         brew tap caskroom/cask